MiniFate/MiniFate/chapters/at_a_glance.md

 dice and adds the outcome to the value of their PC's most relevant skill.
-The GM rolls four fate dice and adds the outcome to the value of the opposing NPC's most relevant skill (or, if no NPC is opposing the PC's action, a static difficulty is used instead).
+The GM rolls four fate dice and adds the outcome to the value of the opposing NPC's most relevant skill (or, if no NPC is opposing the PC's action, a static difficulty is used instead of rolling).
 The roll ends in favor of whoever's result is higher.

 In terms of mechanics, a roll can create an aspect, overcome an aspect, or inflict stress on an NPC.